intel/he-toolkit/kit/PLUGINS.md

 ```bash
 hekit plugins install plugin-file
 ```
+The `plugin-file` can be a directory, a zip file, or a tarball file.
+Python understands most compression schemes used for tarballs.
+Both tarballs and zip files can optionally contain more than one plugin directories.

 Additionally, the argument `--force` can be used to update the version without further interaction.